 “Modernizing our state’s roadway and bridge infrastructure is a priority for New Hampshire.
 Due to responsible budgeting in FY 16-17, our state produced significant surplus that has not only grown the rainy day fund, but allowed our state to return millions of taxpayer dollars to our communities,” said Senate President Chuck Morse (R-Salem).
 “Nearly $30 million will be returned to cities and towns to directly support critical infrastructure improvements that will benefit our citizens across the state.”

-“This bill will send $30 million back to municipalities for the purpose of constructing, reconstructing, and maintaining roads and $6.8 million in bridge aid.
-This aid package comes in addition to the dollars that flow back to communities through existing formulas.
-This session we’ve made it a priority to send money back to cities and towns.
+Speaker Shawn Jasper said of the announcement, “This year, Governor Sununu and the legislature have made it a priority to send money back to cities and towns.
 We are proud we can make local needs a priority.
-The passage of this bill further strengthens our commitment to improving our state’s infrastructure.
-The health of our roads and bridges are important investment for our communities and local economies.”
+The distribution of these dollars demonstrates our commitment to improving our state’s infrastructure in each corner of our state.
+The health of our roads and bridges are an important investment for our communities and local economies.”

 It is with great sadness today that we inform you of the passing of Rep. Ron Belanger of Salem.
 We learned of his passing this afternoon.
 Ron was serving his 13th term representing the people of Salem and had served in various leadership roles during his tenure.
 Ron was also very involved in his community, having served as a selectman as well as a member of the planning board and the zoning board of adjustment.
 Once we receive any details of the services for Ron, we will pass them along to you.
 In the meantime our thoughts and prayers go out to his family at this time.

 The following statement was released this morning by House Speaker Shawn Jasper in response to sexual assault charges made against Rep. Erick Schleien (r-Hudson) by the Rockingham County Attorney’s Office.